manage/ios-sdk-sample-app/INSTALL.md

 - Apps must be compiled with iOS SDK version 6.0 or higher (may still target 5.0+)
 - Runs only on devices with iOS SDK version 6.0 or higher

-The SDK for Unity can be downloaded here: [ManageSDK-iOS-v3.1.zip](/downloads/ManageSDK-iOS-v3.1.zip).
+The SDK can be downloaded here: [ManageSDK-iOS-v3.1.zip](/downloads/ManageSDK-iOS-v3.1.zip).

 To see an example implementation, please see our [sample app](https://github.com/manage/ios-sdk-sample-app).